'To do' lists can save your sanity

 Increase self-esteem by accomplishing

-When your world is in chaos it can make you feel unproductive, which then can make you feel like you can't achieve things and possibly making your self-esteem low.
+When your world is in chaos, it can make you feel unproductive, which then can make you feel like you can't achieve things and possibly make your self-esteem low.
 As I have

 Bizzybee, otherwise known as Erin, is a Virtual & Social media assistant based in Cheshire.
 She works with small/micro businesses and entrepreneurs.
 Being able to work remotely allows her to work all over the United Kingdom.